 The combination of quality scores, which makes it possible to filter quickly on the labels that raise questions, and the process of review, are key to producing better annotations.

-The review Interface
+The review interfaces

-The interface, similar to the annotation interface, allows you to review annotated assets, correct labels if necessary, and validate the labels of an asset.
+In both cases, the interface, similar to the annotation interface, allows you to review annotated assets, correct labels if necessary, and validate the labels of an asset.

 When assets are labeled with consensus, or after predictions are uploaded, a score of agreement is computed for classification tasks.
 It is a percentage of agreement computed with the intersection of all the classes selected over the union of all the classes.
 In the example below, the labeler 1 selected only the English language, and the labeler 2 French and English, leading to an agreement of 0% and 50% a the classes level.
 For the second task, that is nested, it is the same principle : here, everything is similar, we have a 100% agreement.